 When the price of crude oil is a multiple of ten or more to the price of natural gas (i.e., crude oil \$20 per barrel and natural gas \$2 per thousand cubic feet ("MCF")), NGL pricing has been strong due to increased use in manufacturing petrochemicals.
 In 1999, the industry experienced an annualized multiple of approximately nine (i.e., crude oil \$19.29 per barrel (based on an average of published Cushing Oklahoma prices) and natural gas \$2.27 per MCF (based on an average of published Henry Hub prices)), which caused petrochemical manufacturing demand to change from a preference for crude oil derivatives to a reliance on NGLs.
 In 1998, when the annualized multiple was approximately seven, petrochemical manufacturing demand relied on crude oil derivatives which depressed NGL prices.
 This change resulted in the increasing of both the production and pricing of NGLs.
 In the NGL industry, revenues and cost of goods sold can fluctuate significantly up or down based on current NGL prices.
-However, operating margins will generally remain constant except for the effect of inventory price adjustments or increased operating expenses.
+However, except in our gas processing business, operating margins will generally remain constant except for the effect of inventory price adjustments or increased operating expenses.
+In our gas processing business, a decrease in the difference between natural gas and NGL prices generally results in lower margins on volumes processed.